Patch-wise localization with Chern-Simons forms in five dimensional supergravity: Examples

-and the fluxes must satisfy $\V_I\flux^I=0$.
-Notice how the extremand \eqref{ring_extremand} valid for ungauged supergravities can be formally matched with \eqref{ring_extremand_AdS} if one shifts $Q_I\to Q_I+3\kappa\V_I\Lambda$.
-It is then easy to show that the identity \eqref{black_ring_polynomial_flat} generalizes easily to the case of gauged supergravities by simply shifting $Q_I\to Q_I+3\kappa\V_I\Lambda$.
+$3\kappa\,\V_I\,\flux^I=1\mp1$; the comparison with the near horizon solutions of \cite{Kunduri:2007qy} leads to setting this sign to $\mp \to +$.
+Notice how the extremand \eqref{ring_extremand} valid for ungauged supergravities can be formally matched with \eqref{ring_extremand_AdS} if one shifts $Q_I\to Q_I+3\kappa\,\V_I\Lambda$ and also flips the sign $\flux^I\to-\flux^I$ to compensate for the different sign in $V^2$.
+It is then easy to show that the identity \eqref{black_ring_polynomial_flat} generalizes to the case of gauged supergravities by simply applying $Q_I\to Q_I+3\kappa\,\V_I\Lambda$ and $\flux^I\to-\flux^I$.
 The resulting equation is still quadratic in $\Lambda$, in contrast to the case of Kerr-Newman black holes, for which the equation \eqref{BH_polynomial2} was cubic in $\Lambda$.
 Solving this quadratic equation, we find that the entropy $S=-2\pi\ii\Lambda$ of an asymptotically-AdS black ring would be